CivilEngrTools/pyCET_demo/README.md

 Third example: AISC 14th Design Example II.A-17
 --------

-The source code are in ./regression/AISC_14th_Example_IIA-17.py.
+The source code are in ./regression/AISC_14th_Example_IIA-17.py and the generated file is ./regression/test/AISC_14th_Example_IIA-17.md.
 If users want to run outside of regression folder, following code could be changed:

 ```python
 sys.path.append("./pyCET_demo")
 sys.path.append("./pyCET_demo/src_pyc")
 ```

-Then AISC_14th_Example_IIA-17.py will generate a Markdown file.
-It is highly recommended to use [Typora](https://typora.io/) to render the Markdown file.
+It is highly recommended to use [Typora](https://typora.io/) to render the Markdown file, AISC_14th_Example_IIA-17.md.
 To align the equations to the left side, Typora users could make change to (aboule line 120)

 **resources/window.html**